sbd367/DiscordMusicApp/README.md

 once that's finished then you can run your local dev server by using `npm run start`

 ## Notes
-This application was written with the latest build of Discord.js v13, if you'd like to expand on the project be warry there are a lot of differences between v12 and v13.
-This took a lot longer than expected...
+This application was written with the latest version of Discord.js (v13), if you'd like to expand on the project be warry, as there are a lot of differences between v12 and v13.
+This took a lot longer than expected as documentation is slim...
 You can view the Docs for Discord.js [here](https://discord.js.org/#/docs/main/stable/general/welcome).